keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/_index.md

 ## Step 2: Create Namespace for Demo Application

 Save this file as `namespace.yaml`.
-The annotation means that Keptn Lifecycle Toolkit is active for workloads in this namespace.
+The annotation means that Keptn is active for workloads in this namespace.

 ```yaml
 apiVersion: v1